 Unfortunately, this day, I was not feeling very well.
 When I walked in, I noticed that there was someone in the stall a couple of doors down from the one I picked.
 I sat down, clenched, and did my best to wait until the other person left.

-If you are like me, you have a whole set of rules that you adhere to when using a public restroom.
-However, I didn’t realize just how many rules I have until I started writing this post.
+I feel like there is an unwritten set of rules one adheres to when using a public restroom.
+However, I didn’t realize just how many rules until I started writing this post.

 Picking a Stall:

 - I like to leave at least one stall between myself and others.
-Only time I won’t is if the bathroom is full or the only other option is the handicapped stall.
+Only time I won’t follow this rule is if the bathroom is full or the only other option is the handicapped stall.

 - I use the handicapped stall as a last resort.
 I would be mortified to be in that stall and a handicapped person come in and need it.